bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

   self.assertEqual(pr.parse_address_of_eircode('1 Some Place K67 KR86'), "1 Some Place")
   self.assertEqual(pr.parse_address_of_eircode('1 Some Place, K67KR86'), "1 Some Place")
 ```

+And now, we will write the function so all the tests pass.
+This workflow will be common throughout.

 ##### eircode removal function